What to do:

 The FAFSA is scheduled to open every October.
 Set a reminder every year to complete your FAFSA if you want to be considered for federal and state aid programs such as grants and loans.

-💡PA residents don't forget to complete your Grant Application and High Scool Form at grantus.pheaa.org
+Key FAFSA Deadlines:PA residents don't forget to complete your Grant Application and High School Form at pheaa.org.
+They'll contact you when it's available.

 Make sure we're listed on the School Choice section of your FAFSA.
 We can't send you a financial aid offer without it!